-- 4.4.65 Access to private or communal outdoor space can make a vital contribution to a high quality of life.
+4.4.78 Access to private or communal outdoor space can make a vital contribution to a high quality of life.
 In addition to providing opportunities for outdoor living and enjoyment, amenity space serves functional requirements, such as refuse storage and clothes drying.
-Outdoor amenity space includes private spaces such as gardens or courtyards (front, back and side), shared communal spaces, balconies and roof gardens. - 4.4.66 Reading is a comparatively dense urban area, and recent high-density developments have accentuated this pattern.
-Against this background, the need to ensure that dwellings have sufficient private or communal outdoor space becomes vital to ensure that a high quality of life can be achieved.
-The need to require provision of private outdoor space was identified by a study of residential developments in Reading72 as a key aspect of design quality, as has the need to make sure that it is clear which areas are private, which are communal, and which are public.
+Outdoor amenity space includes private spaces such as gardens or courtyards (front, back and side), shared communal spaces, balconies and roof gardens.